hzoo/hopeinsource.com/season-3/emotional.md

 [01:02] **Omar**: It's more like whenever I see a list of things on my computer, I'm always like how can this instead be a spatial thing?
 How can I physicalize something?
 Or if there's some system where there's a bunch of configuration, how can I instead just make that something where people could reprogram it directly?

 > "I like the idea of getting a separate Raspberry Pi to host each website I make, so there ends up being like a shelf in my apartment with a bunch of websites sitting on it" - [Omar](https://twitter.com/rsnous/status/1262140583755132929?s=20)

+> "I wonder if I could have an email inbox that's like a desktop, where each email is an icon or something. spatial. so I can drag & cluster emails about an upcoming conference together in one corner, newsletters I want to read at the bottom edge, work emails in another corner, etc" - [Omar](https://twitter.com/rsnous/status/1251249279718420481)

+> "thinking about how the Apple Lisa let you have multiple files with the same name in the same folder. because why not? you can distinguish them by putting them in different spots in the folder!" - [Omar](https://twitter.com/rsnous/status/1215391056667299841)

 #### What's Wrong with Lists?